-Any country that is in control of its trade policies is eligible to apply for membership in the World Trade Organization.
-The country seeking membership is called an Observer.
+Can any country join?
+Yes, as long as it controls its own trade policies.
+The country applying for membership is called an Observer.
 It can remain an observer for five years.
 That gives it time to learn more about the WTO.
 An observing country can participate in WTO meetings and receive technical assistance.
 In return, it must contribute to the WTO.
-Here you can read important reasons about Why WTO Membership Is So Important.

 First of all, the country submits an application.
 This application is reviewed by a Working Party for Accession forms.
 Any current WTO member can join the Working Party.
 It can also include representatives of the United Nations, United Nations Conference on Trade and Development, International Monetary Fund, the World Bank, World Intellectual Property Organization, European Bank for Reconstruction and Development, and European Free Trade Association.
 The Working Party then oversees the entire application process.

 Fourth, the Observer then negotiates bilateral trade agreements with any country it wishes.
-The agreements will set, reduce or remove tariffs.
+The agreements will set, reduce, or remove tariffs.
 The agreements will open up access to the countries' markets.
-They also adjust different policies to trade goods and services more freely.
+They will also adjust different policies to trade goods and services more freely.
 Every agreement must also be applied to all other WTO members.
-That means the bilateral agreements can take a long time to negotiate because the stakes are so high.
+The bilateral agreements can take a long time to negotiate because the stakes are so high.

 Fifth, the Working Party drafts the terms of membership.
 The so-called Accession Package has three agreements.
 It includes changes that the observer has made to its trade policies.
 It also contains the terms of bilateral trade agreements.
 It also has a membership treaty, called the Protocol of Accession.
 Last but not least is the list of commitments made by the applicant.
 Those obligations are called the schedules.

-Sixth, the Protocol of Accession must be approved by the General Council.
+Sixth, the General Council approves the Protocol of Accession.
 It issues its decision and publishes the approved Protocol of Accession.
 The country has only three months to rectify the agreement.
 After rectifications, it notifies the WTO Secretariat.
-One month later it becomes a member.
-(Source: Accession Explanation)
+One month later, it becomes a member.

-The WTO has 162 members.
-Sixty-five countries were members of the General Agreement on Tariff and Trade.
-Those 65 countries automatically became WTO members on January 1, 1995.
-All the remaining 97 countries went through the six step process to become WTO members.
-Here are the five newest members: 2015: Seychelles (April 26) and Kazakhstan (November 30).
-2014: Yemen (June 26).
-2013: Laos (February 2) and Tajikistan (March 2).
+The WTO has 164 members.
+128 countries were members of the General Agreement on Tariff and Trade.
+These countries symbolically joined the WTO on January 1, 1995 and quickly transitioned official business to the new structure.
+The remaining countries went through the six-step process to become WTO members.
+Here are the five newest members:

-There are only 12 countries that are not WTO members, and they do not wish to become members.
-They are Eritrea, Kiribati, Marshall Islands, Micronesia, Monaco, Nauru, North Korea, Palau, San Marino, Somalia, South Sudan, Turkmenistan and Tuvalu.
+Only 14 countries are not WTO members.
+These nations do not wish to become members.
+They are Aruba, Eritrea, Kiribati, Kosovo, Marshall Islands, Micronesia, Monaco, Nauru, North Korea, Palau, the Palestinian Territories, San Marino, Sint Maarten, and Tuvalu.